Top 10 Common 3D Print Issues with Pictures & How to Solve

 1. Printing Temperature Is Too High

 When the nozzle temperature is set too high, the filament becomes overly fluid, increasing the likelihood of it oozing out during non-print movements.
-This excess flow can lead to unwanted strings forming between parts of the print, one of the common problems shown in 3D Print Issues with Pictures.
+This excess flow can lead to unwanted strings forming between parts of the print, a common problem illustrated in 3D Print Issues with Pictures.

 2. Retraction Settings Are Off